hashicorp/design-system/website/docs/components/icon/partials/code/how-to-use.md

 For the list of possible foreground colors supported, refer to the [Component API](#component-api) section for details.

-It’s also possible to provide a CSS color as string (in this case the color will be applied as SVG `fill` property).
+It’s also possible to provide a CSS color as a string (in this case the color will be applied as SVG `fill` property).
 The string can be a CSS `var()` that uses one of the [predefined color tokens](/foundations/colors?tab=palette):

 ```handlebars
 <Hds::Icon @name="zap" @color="var(--token-color-boundary-brand)" />